iotaledger/integration-services/documentation/docs/services/SSI-bridge/introduction.md

 ## Concept and Logic Architecture

-The Ecommerce-SSI Bridge allows you to create [Self-Sovereign Identities](../../basics/identity.md), linking Decentralized Identifiers (DIDs) to their specification ([DID Documents](https://www.w3.org/TR/did-core/)).
+The Ecommerce-SSI Bridge allows you to create [self-sovereign identities](../../basics/identity.md), linking decentralized identifiers (DIDs) to their specification ([DID Documents](https://www.w3.org/TR/did-core/)).

 DIDs are public/private key pairs that can be created for organizations, individuals, and objects.
 Each identity is represented by a unique public key immutably stored onto the ledger (in our case, the IOTA Tangle).
-Identities and public keys are used to anchor off-chain Verifiable Credentials ([VCs](https://www.w3.org/TR/vc-data-model/)), certificates containing identity attributes and signed by an Issuer identity using its private key.
+Identities and public keys are used to anchor off-chain verifiable credentials ([VCs](https://www.w3.org/TR/vc-data-model/)), certificates containing identity attributes and signed by an Issuer identity using its private key.

 The Issuer itself is an entity with its own decentralized identity.
 The SSI Bridge allows an identified trust root to